 “Whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.
 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.”
 (2 Cor.
 9:6-7)

-Online Giving through Parish Giving is now available and allows you to make contributions to our church without writing checks or worrying about cash donations.
-If you need any help with the registration process, please call Parish Giving at (866) 307-7140.
+Online Giving through our new Realm interactive online Parish database is now available and allows you to make contributions to our church without writing checks or worrying about cash donations.
+As well as update any personal information and retrieve contributions for IRS tax purposes.
+If you need any help with the registration process, 561-622-2565.

 Stewardship is a biblical principle of spirituality that gratefully recognizes everything we have is a gift from the Lord.
 We are stewards of God’s creation and proper stewardship reflects that we are only returning to God what is already His.